VikusvandeMerwe/total_war_shader/Substance Designer/README.txt

 2.
  2.1	Go back to the Total War Shader Package root.
- 2.2	Copy the .sbs file in "Template".
+ 2.2	Copy the .sbs file and the resource folder in "Template".
- 2.3	Create a folder somewhere on your computer and paste the file into that folder.
+ 2.3	Create a folder somewhere on your computer and paste the files into that folder.
 	This folder should be placed there permanently so that it remains accessible by Substance Designer.
  2.4	Launch Substance Designer.